solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 1:1.448,

 a ratio which does not differ significantly from that of the Pultusk stone (1:1.507).
+As essential admixed components, the chemical analysis also gave: olivine and a silica-rich mineral, whether enstatite or shepardite or both at once, vom Rath left undecided.

 ...